wassa-workshop/wassa-workshop.github.io/index.md

 ## 13th Workshop on Computational Approaches to Subjectivity, Sentiment & Social Media Analysis

 ## News

+**February 15**: The date of WASSA 2023 is confirmed to be the 14th of July.

 **January 13**: The [OpenReview Workshop Portal](https://openreview.net/group?id=aclweb.org/ACL/2023/Workshop/WASSA) is up.